OnlyOneByte/TAMU-ClassRegistrationSnipe/readme.md

 # Must have selenium and chrome webdriver to use would also recommend Anaconda.
 Python 3.

 yeeeeeee hawwwwwwww
+last officially confirmed working 2018-11-29.
+I'll maintain this for as long as I'm a student at TAMU and I have to use their godforsaken registration system.

 # The INI file is laid out as follows.
 line 1: username to howdy